 What is it like being a parent at St. John’s?
 In the 1950s, St. John’s had a reputation for academic excellence, as we still do today.
 But in the past, parents were encouraged to remain detached from the educational day.
 As the times have changed, so has our school.
-Just as computers, SMART Boards, and cutting-edge science laboratory equipment have replaced inkwells and chalkboards, so has a new philosophy expressing a more open, holistic learning process replaced archaic notions of learning.
+Just as iPads, SMART Boards, and advanced science laboratory equipment have replaced inkwells and chalkboards, so has a new philosophy expressing a more open, holistic learning process replaced archaic notions of learning.
 At St. John’s, a partnership is created between student, teacher, and parent, and parents are an integral piece of the plan for their child’s academic success.

 Read what parents themselves have to say:

 “St. John's faculty and staff don’t just care about you while you are at the School, they are there for you long after.
 This School and this Church helped me raise my son.
 I am a single mom, and St. John’s was like a second parent for my child and a partner for me.”

 "My son's Form VI (2nd grade) teacher made learning so much fun that he never wanted to miss a day.
 He got in the car with a big smile after school, eager to tell me what they learned.
 The year was filled with 'Mrs. Carroll said...'
 I loved it!"